 Jinsoo An is a designer, researcher, and technologist fascinated with people's changing behavior

-- Profiled in Wired, VICE, NPR, Slate, Business Insider, and more.
+- Profiled in Wired, VICE, BBC, NPR, Slate, Business Insider, and more.

 - Presented at TEDx, Google X, Google Food Lab, UCLA, Impossible Foods, Institute for the Future, Sony, and more.